-- The Committee will ensure that members of the Senior Management Team (including Executive Directors) are motivated and fairly rewarded for their individual contributions to the Society’s overall performance and in accordance with the principles enunciated under the Society’s Treating Customers Fairly policy.
+- The Committee will ensure that members of the Senior Management Team (including Executive Directors) are motivated and fairly rewarded for their individual contributions to the Society’s overall performance and in accordance with the principles enunciated under the Society’s Treating Customers Fairly/Conduct Risk policy.

 - The Committee will ensure that the UK Corporate Governance Code is taken into account having regard to the relevant guidance issued by the BSA.

 - The Committee will take into account as appropriate the Financial Reporting Council’s “Guidance on Board Effectiveness”.

 - The Committee will ensure that if the Society’s remuneration policy leads to tensions between the ability of the Society to meet the requirements and standards under the regulatory system and the personal advantage of those who act for it, these tensions, if they exist, should be appropriately managed.

 - The Committee will ensure that it has access to sufficient resources in order to carry out its duties and is authorised by the Board to obtain, at the Society’s expense, outside legal or other professional advice on any matters within its terms of reference.